 What Damages Could You Recover After a Pedestrian Accident?

 Accidents involving pedestrians and drivers happen almost every day.
 Not all of them lead to serious consequences; however, it’s easy to see why these accidents hold such potential for extreme losses.
-With an accident attorney by your side, you may be able to file a claim for the following damages:
+With a pedestrian accident attorney by your side, you may be able to file a claim for the following damages:

 - Property damage;